acteng/update-your-capital-schemes/docs/maintenance.md

 ## Upgrading Terraform providers

-Upgrade each Terraform root module in [cloud](../cloud):
+To upgrade each Terraform root module in [cloud](../cloud):

-1. Upgrade the providers in `versions.tf` to the latest minor or major version keeping the patch version zero, e.g. `~> 1.2.0` to `~> 1.3.0`
+1. Update the providers in `versions.tf` to the latest minor or major version keeping the patch version zero, e.g. `~> 1.2.0` to `~> 1.3.0`

 1. Install the upgraded providers: